Unsure Who to Trust with Automotive Service? Ask Your Car

 Automotive writers have a penchant these days for throwing around hot keywords like ‘big data’, ‘cloud’, ‘autonomous vehicles’ and others to harvest clicks, but there’s one subject that’s yet to garner the same press: predictive servicing.

-The core relationship between today’s consumer and the repair shops they frequent is a relatively simple one: a vehicle breaks down or requires maintenance so a customer contacts a shop and brings it in.
+The core relationship between today’s consumer and the automotive service centers they frequent is relatively straightforward: their vehicle breaks down or requires maintenance so they contact a shop and bring it in.
 It sounds simple enough, but ask anyone you know about the last time they had to bring their car in for service and I’m sure they’ll tell you otherwise.
 It’s understandable, being without our main mode of transportation can really put the brakes on life in more ways than one.
-There must be a better way, and with the emergence of Automotive Cloud Technology (ACT), there is.
+There must be a better way, and with the emergence of SHIFTMobility’s Automotive Blockchain Platform, there is.

 All modern vehicles have a recommended service schedule determined by their manufacturer.
 These intervals are largely based on mileage and/or time.
 In days past we were implored to exchange our engine oil every 3,000 miles, but with advances in synthetics and vehicle technology this largely no longer applies.
 I won’t lie, I feel almost uncomfortable not changing my oil every 5,000 or so miles, regardless of the suggested service schedule.
 That’s my preference, but it brings up a larger point.
 Who will drivers trust in the future to inform them when it’s time for service?
 Oil brands?
 Manufacturers?
 The answer may surprise you: we’ll trust our cars.